magicgh/playground/health-code-shortcut/README.md

 * If the language of your device is not Simplified Chinese<sup>*</sup>: [Health Code - Shortcuts](https://www.icloud.com/shortcuts/95ae34137f9047959e260cf00ffcdb50)

-*：Translation services are provided by Microsoft.
+  \* Translation services are provided by Microsoft.

 ## Pull Requests
 Edit `conf.json`.